Gazza7205/cloud-workshop-labs/lab-exercise4.md

 ## 2. Overview

-This exercise introduces the Repository custom resource.
-Repository custom resource reconcile external Git respositories (containing exploded Graphman bundles) or artifact repositories (containing JSON or compressed Graphman bundle files downloadable via HTTP) with the Layer7 Operator.
-The Repository Controller is responsible for ensuring that the latest commit is always available to be applied to Gateways.
-In the following sections we will dive deeper into how that happens.
+This exercise introduces the [Repository custom resource](https://github.com/CAAPIM/layer7-operator/wiki/Repository-Custom-Resource).
+Repository custom resources define Git repositories (containing Graphman bundles exploded to a folder hierarchy of files) or artifact repositories (containing JSON or compressed Graphman bundle files downloadable via HTTP) that act as sources of truth for Gateway configuration as code.
+Repository custom resources are managed by the Layer7 Operator, and referenced by Gateway custom resources for static or dynamic configuration as code.
+The Layer7 Operator monitors the repositories for changes, creates local copies of the changes, and applies the changes to gateways that reference the repositories.

-Additional documentation for Repository custom resources can be found [here](https://github.com/CAAPIM/layer7-operator/wiki/Repository-Custom-Resource).

 ## 3. Repository Custom Resources
 There are several ways that Repository customer resources can be configured.
 This section shows two examples pointing to either a branch or tag in a Git repository.